 This interpolation is also suited for IIR filters.
-It requires only three multiplications and three additions per audio sample at the extra expense of running the audio material through two filters simultaneously.
+It requires only three multiplications and three additions per audio sample at the extra expense of running the audio material through two filters simultaneously, if only variations of the azimuth shall be rendered, and four filters, if also various elevations shall be rendered.